Obituary of Jean Osborne-Shea

 The family would like to thank the staff at the SJ Regional Hospital in the Palliative care unit who cared for Jean.

-Arrangements are under the care and direction of Kennebecasis Community Funeral Home, 152 Pettingill Road, Quispamsis (506-634-7424).
-A service will take place at a later date.
-Interment to take place at Ocean View Memorial Gardens.
+Visiting will take place at Kennebecasis Community Funeral Home, 152 Pettingill Road, Quispamsis (506-849-2119) on Saturday, April 22, 2023, from 10AM - 12 PM followed by a Celebration of Jean's life at 1PM in the chapel.
+Interment to take place at Ocean View Memorial Gardens at a later date.
 For those who wish, remembrances may be made to the Alzheimer’s Society or Charity of choice.

 Whether you're seeking the comfort of familiar tradition or an entirely unique celebration we are prepared to help.